chemprop/chemprop/README.md

 To set a specific CUDA toolkit version, add `cudatoolkit=X.Y` to `environment.yml` before building the Docker image.

 ## Known Issues

 As we approach the upcoming release of Chemprop v2.0, we have closed [several issues](https://github.com/chemprop/chemprop/issues?q=label%3Av1-wontfix+) corresponding to bugs that we don't plan to fix before the final release of v1 (v1.7).
 We will be discontinuing support for v1 once v2 is released, but we still appreciate bug reports and will tag them as [`v1-wontfix`](https://github.com/chemprop/chemprop/issues?q=label%3Av1-wontfix+) so the community can find them easily.

 ## Web Interface

 For those less familiar with the command line, Chemprop also includes a web interface which allows for basic training and predicting.
-An example of the website (in demo mode with training disabled) is available here: [chemprop.csail.mit.edu](http://chemprop.csail.mit.edu/).

 You can start the web interface on your local machine in two ways.
 Flask is used for development mode while gunicorn is used for production mode.

 ### Flask